real-artswan/text2dict/README.md

 *STEM* is a stem key (https://en.wikipedia.org/wiki/Stemming)

-*LEMMA* is a general form of a word chosen by word form (https://en.wikipedia.org/wiki/Lemmatisation) *(v)* stands for verb and *(n)* stands for noun, other values mean that lemma was not found and original word was used instead
+*LEMMA* is a general form of a word chosen by word form (https://en.wikipedia.org/wiki/Lemmatisation)

+*(v)* stands for a verb and *(n)* stands for a noun, other values mean that lemma was not found and original word was used instead

-*FORMS...* this column and all next columns contain forms of words exist in the text and keyed by STEM
+*FORMS...* this column and all next columns contain forms of the word exist in the text and keyed by STEM

 Run with `--help` to see what abbreviations in the CSV file mean